single-solution/guide-mern-stack-project/README.md

 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.

 The content of the commit message body should contain:

-- information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
+- Information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
-- a clear description of the reason for reverting the commit message.
+- A clear description of the reason for reverting the commit message.